 Once you have been lost in the forest of giants you may want to climb a mountain or two.
 Here in Sequoia and Kings Canyon National Parks are some of the most incredible mountain ranges you’ll see.
 The crowning jewel is definitely Mount Whitney.
 The highest mountain in the lower 48 states, many outdoor adventure lovers train for years to be able to summit it.
 Now this alpine hike is difficult, dangerous, and has snow obstacles all year round.
 Not quite ready for that?
 Here are some other beautiful mountain hikes for all levels:

-- Mono Rock: This hike is just over half a mile but not for those afraid of heights.
+- Moro Rock: This hike is just over half a mile but not for those afraid of heights.
 350 granite steps take you up to the most picturesque views of the entire park.

 - Marble Falls: This 8-mile trail takes you past vibrant waterfalls to a seventy foot waterfall.
 Gorgeous white marble is how this falls got its name.
 A lovely hike worth the length and difficulty.